HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.syntax-highlight-guide.md

 There are two components to syntax highlighting:

-- [[vs.1.7.#tokenization]]: Breaking text into a list of tokens
+- [tokenization](#tokenization): Breaking text into a list of tokens
-- [[vs.1.7.#theming]]: Using themes or user settings to map the tokens to specific colors and styles
+- [theming](#theming): Using themes or user settings to map the tokens to specific colors and styles

-Before diving into the details, a good start is to play with the [[vs.1.7.#scope-inspector]] tool and explore what tokens are present in a source file and what theme rules they match to.
+Before diving into the details, a good start is to play with the [scope-inspector](#scope-inspector) tool and explore what tokens are present in a source file and what theme rules they match to.
 To see both semantic and syntax token, use a built-in theme (for example, Dark+) on a TypeScript file.

 ## Tokenization